mohaimenulislamshawon/phonetic-bangla/README.md

 **Tired of switching keyboards?
 Need to generate Bengali text programmatically in your Python project?
 This is the tool for you.**

-`phonetic-bangla` is an intelligent, rule-based phonetic transliterator that converts English (Roman) script to Bengali (Bangla).
+`phonetic-bangla` is an intelligent, rule-based phonetic transliterator that converts English (Banglish) script to Bengali (Bangla).
 It's designed for developers, data scientists, and anyone who finds it cumbersome to use a traditional Bengali keyboard but needs accurate Bengali text.
 Just type Bengali words as they sound in English, and this library will handle the rest.

 ## 🌟 Why Use Phonetic-Bangla?